elomasney/styled_v1/README.md

     - I would like to add a feature where registered users could upload their own outfit for inspiration to the Look Book gallery feature on the website.
 - **Favourite Outfits on User Profile**
     - I would like to add a feature where registered users could save their favourite looks to their profile page so they could be viewed in one location and enhance the user experience.
+- **User Reviews**
+    - In time I would like the addition of a review section for users to share their feedback on their service experience and I would then show the most recent reviews on the homepage which would then be automatically generated.
 - **Vlog**
     - In the future, I would hope to introduce more variety in the types of content the website offers, such as video tutorials on style do's and don'ts, how to dress for certain occasion, tips and tricks etc. Maybe even collaborate with local fashion boutiques or clothing retailers, as a way of supporting local businesses in the community.
 - **Blog**
     - Addition of blog style content, discussing the latest trends, do's and don'ts, and other fashion and style topics of interest to registered users.
+- **Pagination**
+    - Include pagination for the gallery page as the image collection grows to allow for a better and easier user experience and UX design.
+- **Policies**
+    - Include all legal policies such as refund policy, privacy policy, cookies etc
+- **Additional Security**
+    - Increase security measures for all registered user and admin user capabilities.

 ## **Defensive Design**
 - Warning alerts are used on registration form if username or email already exists.